hieuhieu2202/SendNotif/README.md

 =================

 This project exposes a notification API for sending notifications with optional links and file attachments.
-Notifications are stored in a SQLite database so clients can retrieve missed messages even after server restarts.
-The database file is persisted on disk at `data/notifications.db`, allowing you to inspect it directly on the server.
+Notifications are stored in a SQL Server database so clients can retrieve missed messages even after server restarts.
+The connection string lives under `ConnectionStrings:Notifications` in `appsettings.json` and defaults to LocalDB.

 ## Run